oltdaniel/zig-js-interplay/README.md

 > **TODO**: Write documentation.

-Currently, there are a lot of technical documents in the source code itself and in the example.
+Currently, there are a lot of technical comments in the source code itself and in the example.
 Please read those for now instead.

 ### Articles